eriveraa/Notes/Azure DP-900 Study Notes.md

   - Most vendors are not 100% compatible with the standard

   - SQL Server uses T-SQL, Oracle uses PL/SQL, MySQL uses SQL/PSM, PostgreSQL uses PL/pgSQL

+## Non-Relational Database Concepts (25-30%)

+### What is Non-Relational Database?

+- Is any database that is not based on tables, rows and columns

+- Often, the way the data is stored better supports the application´s use

+### Non-Relational Data Types

+- Document or JSON document

+  - Javascript object notation

+- Column-Family Data

+  - Similar to table structure but it stores the ID field and another field for nested data

+  - It is like a nested tables system

+  - Used in Cassandra database (invented by Facebook)

+- Key-Value Data

+  - Used for cache / Redis and similar to a hash-table

+  - Not mean to be searchable

+  - This is how Azure table storage works

+- Graph Data

+  - Graph database deals with nodes and relationships

+- Time Series Data

+  - Data is really optimized around timestamps (like IOT data)

+- Object Data / File storage / Blob storage

+  - Has a path, blob and metadata fields

+- Azure Search document

+  - Has an ID, and search-document (json) field

+  - Searching natural language recognition, query scoring, point system relevance

+### Choose a Database

+- Benefits of Relational Database

+  - Normalization

+  - Data relationships, data integrity, constraints and fixed schema

+  - Established products  for decades

+  - BI tools like Power BI

+- Benefits of NoSQL Databases

+  - Optimized for specific data types

+  - Can be designed for performance at internet scales

+  - Might not require massive hardware, reduced expense

+  - Open Source

+### Non-Relational DB Services in Azure:

+- Cosmos DB

+  - Enterprise-grade non-relational database

+  - Supports many data models: graph, document, table, column-family

+  - Compatible with established APIs (Cassandra, MongoDB, Gremlin, etc)

+  - Select the data consistency you need

+  - Easy to scale worldwide

+  - Sub-10ms latency

+  - SLA for throughput, latency, availability and consistency

+- Table Storage

+  - Azure Storage account

+  - 5PB maximum limit

+  - $0.045 per GB - cheapest data storage option in Azure

+  - Plus pay for operations

+  - SLA shockingly poor (10 seconds for a query)

+- Blob Storage

+  - Azure Storage account

+  - 5 PB maximum limit

+  - $0.0208 per GB - cheapest data storage option

+  - Supports premium, hot, cool, archive access tiers

+  - Supports "reserved capacity"

+  - Supports blob index

+  - Plus pay for operations

+  - SLA shockingly poor (2 seconds per MB)

+- File Storage

+  - Azure Storage account

+  - 5 PB maximum limit

+  - $0.06 per GB - cheapest data storage option

+  - Supports standard and premium options

+  - SLA shockingly poor (2 seconds per MB)